A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: HLLX - a Family of Hybrid Riemann Solvers

-When $\omega = 1$, the term with the second derivative disappears and what remains is the modified equation of Lax-Wendroff as in Eq.~\eqref{eq:modEqLW}.
-When $\omega = 0$, we expect to recover the modified equation of the upwind scheme, Eq.~\eqref{eq:modEqUP}.
-This is the case including the second and third terms of the Taylor development of the local truncation error.
+For $\omega = 1$, the term $D_\textsc{UP}(\nu)(1-\omega)\, \partial_{xx} U(x, t)$ cancels and only the modified equation of Lax-Wendroff remains, as in Eq.~\eqref{eq:modEqLW}.
+For $\omega = 0$, we expect to recover the modified equation of the upwind scheme, Eq.~\eqref{eq:modEqUP}.
+This is the case including the second and third terms of the Taylor expansion of the local truncation error.

 Following the procedure described above, we obtain